-Bolsonaro contests Brazil election, wants votes annulled
+Bolsonaro contests Brazil election loss, wants votes voided

 BRASILIA, Brazil (AP) — More than three weeks after losing a reelection bid, President Jair Bolsonaro on Tuesday blamed a software bug and demanded the electoral authority annul votes cast on most of Brazil’s nation’s electronic voting machines, though independent experts say the bug doesn’t affect the reliability of results.